SSimonPhd/social-media/README.md

 # Social Media API

-build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list using MongoDB.
+Build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list using MongoDB.

 1. Created repo
 1. Ran npm init